-The Waldorf Astoria Ras Al Khaimah is a full service five star luxury family friendly hotel located in the Northern Emirate of Ras Al Khaimah in the United Arab Emirates.
+The Waldorf Astoria Ras Al Khaimah is a full service five star luxury family friendly hotel resort in Ras Al Khaimah (RAK), an emirate located north of Dubai in the United Arab Emirates.

-The drive to Ras Al Khaimah down the E311 is pretty boring, with many unfinished construction projects still dotting the desert landscape along the route.
-We were happy to see that at least one of the stalled projects resulting from the 2008 global financial crisis had been completed in the past year.
+The drive to Ras Al Khaimah down the E311 is pretty boring, with many unfinished construction projects still dotting the desert landscape along the route through Sharjah and Ajman.
+In recent years many of the stalled projects resulting from the 2008 global financial crisis have been completed.

-I took advantage of the Hilton summer offers via their website, and saved about 30% per night over the 3 day stay as a Hilton HHonors Rewards Programme member.
+I often take advantage of the Hilton summer offers and save about 30% per night over a 3 night stay as a Hilton Honors Rewards Programme member.
+Check rates and availability.

-- Upon entering the foyer anchored by the grand lobby clock, we were offered deliciously cold beverages that were a welcome respite from the oppressive summer heat.
+Upon entering the foyer anchored by the grand lobby clock, guests are offered deliciously cold beverages that are a welcome respite from the oppressive heat.

-- The luggage arrived within 10 minutes of getting to the room.
+- The luggage arrives within 10 minutes of getting to the room.

 GUEST ROOMS AND FEATURES

-From the moment I stepped into our room and opened the curtains to take in the sea view, I felt an incredible calm and sense of contentment wash over me.
-The stress and tension of the previous weeks seemed to slip off my shoulders like leaves off a tree.
+When I open the curtains to take in the sea view, I feel an incredible calm and sense of contentment wash over me.
+Any stress and tension seems to slip off my shoulders like leaves off a tree.

 - The hotel reception and lobby, parking, public areas and guest rooms are accessible for physically challenged or wheelchair bound individuals.

 I must confess that I was unable to go outside for more than ten minutes without melting during the high Summer heat.
-My companions however, enjoyed the walks in the expansive grounds and on the beach, usually in the latter part of the afternoon when it was no longer quite as hot.
+My companions however, enjoy the walks in the expansive grounds and on the beach, usually in the latter part of the afternoon when it is no longer quite as hot.

 - Water-sport activities include parasailing, jetskiing, flyboarding, sailing, water skiing, wakeboarding, fishing, tube rides and can be booked via the hotel.
 In addition there are numerous pools with cabanas.